MCPRUNNER/mssqlMCP/Documentation/Architecture.md

 - **VS Code & Copilot**: Connects to the MCP server using HTTP transport and issues commands to interact with SQL databases.

+### API Security Layer

+- **API Key Authentication**: Validates API keys in request headers to secure access to the MCP server.
+- **ApiKeyAuthMiddleware**: Middleware component that enforces API key validation for each request.

 ### Server Core

 - **MCP Server**: Provides the Model Context Protocol implementation including HTTP transport and tool registration.